-- India is massive, and seeing it all in one trip (even if it’s yearlong) is impossible.
+- India is massive, and seeing it all in one trip (even if it’s a year long trip) is impossible.
 Pick the perfect route and tailor your trip accordingly.
 Rather than trying to see the whole country, it’s better if you stick to the south of the country, or on the north.
-Still if you want to experience both the WORLDS, you can always rely on the domestic flights here, as they are in abundance and are mostly cheap.
+Still, if you want to experience both the WORLDS, you can always rely on the domestic flights here, as they are in abundance and are mostly cheap.

 - Travelling India is all about going slow.
 If you run too fast here, trying to tick places off the bucket lists, you’re going to miss the very essence of it.
 Go as slow as you can and you’d realise that India is much beautiful and a far better country to explore than you’d initially thought.